-Already the first days of life on the street have a devastating effect on personality.
-The project Roof First gives a helping hand to people who have lost their housing.
-Roof First provides housing in dormitories and shelters for up to two months.
-Allowing them to reach up to two months free accommodation in dormitories and shelters.
-It also provides the support of professionals who help homeless people in the process of looking for permanent housing, regaining missing documents, arranging for government support and searching for a job.
-New facilities and support of professionals to enable them to breathe again and assistance in finding housing, getting the missing documents, social benefits and job search.
+Even the very first days of life on the street may cause a devastating personality impact.
+The project Roof First gives a helping hand to those people who have lost their housing.
+It provides them with free housing in dormitories and shelters for up to two months.
+New facilities and support of professionals aim to enable them to breathe again and assist in finding of housing, getting missing documents, social benefits and help in a search for job.

-- just found themselves on the street or are motivated to get off the street,
+- immediately found themselves on the street or are motivated to get off the street,

-- they are in a stressful situation where continuing to live on the street can cause harm.
+- found themselves in a stressful situation in which prolonged life on the street can be harmful for them,

-Getting a second month depends on the assessment of the social worker.
-The prerequisite is a willingness to cooperate on the part of the client.
-Social worker meets with the client as needed, at least once a week.
-Chance of reintegration into the project is available to clients who did not initially take advantage of the accommodation.
+Any newcomer is given one month of free of charge housing.
+When necessary, the second month of free of charge housing can be offered – it depends on the assessment of a social worker.
+Willingness to cooperate on the part of the client is prerequisite.
+Social worker meets a client as needed, at least once a week.
+There is a chance of reintegration into the project for those clients who did not initially take an advantage of the accommodation.

-All the collected funds go to client's accommodation.
-We provide monthly updates with the status of incoming and outgoing funds and the number of supported clients.
-Operating costs of the project shall be paid for by The Committee of Good Will - Olga Havel Foundation, Vojtěch Sedláček and FOUNDATION NADĚJE.
+All the funds collected go for client's accommodation.
+Monthly updates are provided with the status of incoming and outgoing funds and the number of clients supported.

 Patron and initiator of the project is Vojtěch Sedláček.